The Relentless Business of Treaties:

 The Relentless Business of Treaties: How Indigenous Land Became U.S. Property explores the economic and political motivations of those who, on behalf of the United States, negotiated and signed treaties with Indigenous nations.
-A public panel discussion on February 20, 2020 among C̣aƞte Máza (Neil McKay), Becca Gercken, and author Martin Case offers perspectives on the historical experience of Native American nations to frame the book and raise questions for exploration.
+A public panel discussion on February 20, 2020 among C̣aƞte Máza (Neil McKay), Becca Gercken, and author Martin Case offered perspectives on the historical experience of Native American nations to frame the book and raise questions for exploration.

-The topics will include discussions of how treaties were crafted to benefit the signers, and how they replaced a kinship-based and communal relationship to land with new ways of defining the relationship as property, subject to transaction and individual ownership.
+Panelists discussed how treaties were crafted to benefit the signers, and how they replaced a kinship-based and communal relationship to land with new ways of defining the relationship as property, subject to transaction and individual ownership.